 The Fund for North Bennington, Inc. owns 423 acres of field and farmland.
 The lands around The Mile-Around Woods and west of the village of North Bennington are currently posted against any hunting, with the exceptions discussed below.
 The lands around Lake Paran and The Robert Frost Trail are currently open to hunting.
+No trapping is permitted on any of The Fund’s land.

-The lands around The Mile-Around Woodsare generally closed to hunting because of the intensity of public use.
+The lands around The Mile-Around Woodsare generally closed to hunting and trapping because of the intensity of public use.
 However, there has been a long history of illegal hunting along the western boundaries of these parcels.
 People using the fields and woods south and west of The Mile-Around Woods should be alert to the possibility of hunters in the vicinity.
 The Fund for North Bennington, Inc. has in some years granted written permission to several individuals to bow hunt for deer in these fields and woods (except for The Mile-Around Woods, which is closed to all hunters).

 All persons walking in Vermont woods, from October through December, should wear bright clothing and be careful to control their dogs.